|Title||Start Date & Time||End Date & Time|

 There are a number of tool options you can use to facilitate group work during online classes and outside of class time.

-Asking students questions about the material in the middle of a lecture, provides both students and instructors with instant feedback on students’ understanding. iClicker Reef enables remote students to participate in polls that you conduct during your class.
-If you will be teaching live (rather than distributing pre-recorded lectures) you can enable iClicker Reef in your current iClicker classic program, enabling you to run clicker questions without the need for a clicker base.
-Students can answer clicker questions on their home computer, phone, or tablet. iClicker has made Reef accounts free for CU students for the rest of the semester.
+Asking students questions about the material in the middle of a lecture provides both students and instructors with instant feedback on students’ understanding. iClicker Reef enables remote students to participate in polls that you conduct during your class.
+If you will be teaching live (rather than distributing pre-recorded lectures) you can enable iClicker Reef in your current iClicker classic program, or better yet, upgrade to iClicker Cloud.
+This enables you to run clicker questions without the need for a clicker base.
+Students can answer clicker questions on their home computer, phone, or tablet. iClicker has made Reef accounts free for CU students for the rest of 2020.

-In order to use iClicker Reef, you will have to turn on mobile polling in iClicker Classic, create an iClicker Cloud account, Create an iClicker Cloud Class, and enable iClicker Sync in your Canvas course.
+In order to use iClicker Reef, you should download iClicker Cloud and enable iClicker Sync in your Canvas course.
+If you choose to use iClicker Classic (which will be phased out by Spring 2021) you will have to turn on mobile polling in iClicker Classic, create an iClicker account, schedule your class, and enable iClicker Sync in your Canvas course.

 CU Boulder’s diverse lab environments facilitate learning activities that may be difficult to replicate remotely.
 With some flexibility, though, instructors can use a number of online or virtual resources to adapt their course material.